Where to Find Ghosts in New Orleans (Photos, Tours & More)

 Madame LaLaurie and actress Kathy Bates as the Madame - Image from FANGORIA/MURDERPEDIA, created by mentalfloss.com

-If you are familiar with the story of the LaLaurie Mansion, then you shouldn't be surprised that the house is haunted.
-The horrid treatment of slaves in this home during the early 19th century by Madame LaLaurie was so appauling that in 1834 a local mob assembed and eventually burned it to the ground (New Orleans Bee)!
+If you are familiar with the story of the LaLaurie Mansion, then you shouldn’t be surprised that the house is haunted.
+The horrid treatment of slaves in this home during the early 19th century by Madame LaLaurie was so appalling that in 1834 a local mob assembled and eventually burned it to the ground (New Orleans Bee)!

-After the fire the house was rebuilt, and after centuries of transfered ownership, the home eventually landed in the hands of actor Nicolas Cage.
-A hollywood icon and local NOLA celebrity, Cage starred in such films as sci-fi thriller Wicker Man, and the smash-hit big screen adaption of Ghost Rider.
+After the fire the house was rebuilt, and after centuries of transferred ownership, the home eventually landed in the hands of actor Nicolas Cage.
+A Hollywood icon and local NOLA celebrity, Cage starred in such films as sci-fi thriller Wicker Man, and the smash-hit big screen adaption of Ghost Rider.

 Nicolas Cage spotted during a ghost tour - pictured here with a tour guide from Haunted History Tours

 Today, the building still is known to experience spiritual turbulence.
 While no visitors are allowed inside the mansion, you can view the home from the outside and try to catch a glimpse of a ghost roaming on the street or sidewalk.
 The best way to do this is on a haunted walking tour of the French Quarter.